JiaJun002/Progromming_with_Data/README.md

 # Progromming_with_Data
- Birth Rate: Exploring how the number of live-births of female in a particular age group correlates to the fertility rate in Singapore
+This project focuses on the relationship between Singapore's birth and fertility rates.
+It primarily investigates how the number of live births among females of certain ages related to the country's total fertility rate.